fogbender/b2b-saaskit/src/content/setup/production.md

 #### Fogbender (optional)

 1. Create a new Fogbender workspace on <a href="https://fogbender.com/admin/-/workspaces" >https://fogbender.com/admin/-/workspaces</a>

 2. Copy the new `widgetId`, then save it with `doppler secrets set PUBLIC_FOGBENDER_WIDGET_ID --config prd`
 3. Copy the new `secret`, then save it with `doppler secrets set FOGBENDER_SECRET --config prd`

-#### Supabase

-Note that the Supabase free tier has a limit of 2 projects.

-1. Create a new Supabase project and save the new database URL with `doppler secrets set DATABASE_URL --config prd`
-2. Run `doppler run --config prd yarn migrate` to initialize the database.
-You should see your new tables in the <a href="https://app.supabase.com/project/_/editor" >Supabase table editor</a>.

 #### PropelAuth